jonasbohmann/democraciv-discord-bot/README.md

 App Access Tokens expire after around 58 days.
 If that happens, the bot will obtain a new one and notify you to replace that new token in `token.py`.

-You can configure everything else that is Twitch related in the `config.py`.
+You can configure everything else that is Twitch related in `config.py`.

 ####  Reddit